-Capital Material inputs 1 Activities to sustain value Material outcomes People Employees (Novaterra) 135 Employees (L'Aventure du Sucre) 48 Enhanced safety protocols, training programmes, equipment maintenance, and procedural improvements.
+Capital Material inputs 1 Activities to sustain value Material outcomes People Employees (L'Aventure du Sucre) 48 Enhanced safety protocols, training programmes, equipment maintenance, and procedural improvements.
 In-house health and safety officer.
 Increased frequency of safety audits to strengthen incident reporting system.
 To support the cluster's growing employee headcount, we are developing a renewed employee culture and engagement plan - to be rolled out in 2024.
 Executive and leadership development coaching programmes are ongoing.
-Total recordableinjury rate (TRIR)4.9 (↓52%)2Lost time incidentrate (LTIR)42.7 (↑218%)2Severity rate8.8 (↑577%)2 Manufactured Available space for rent Industrial and commercial 37 061 m 2 Office 16 081 m 2 Residential 21 322 m 2 Shopping mall 8 182 m 2 Designing smaller apartments to target a new market in Mauritius.
-Diversified service and product offerings and ensuring mixed activities development.
+Total recordable injury rate (TRIR) 4.9 (▼52%) Lost time incident rate (LTIR)2 42.7 (△218%) Severity rate2 8.8 (△577%) Manufactured Industrial and commercial 37,061 m 2 .
+Office 16,081 m 2 Designing smaller apartments to target a new market in Mauritius.
+Diversified service and product offerings and ensuring a mixed activities development.
 Strong focus on ensuring long-term desirability of areas currently under development and those in the development pipeline.
 Overall occupancy rate slightly impacted with The Strand not fully let as at December 2023.
-Occupancy rate 95% (√2%) Natural Land available for development and regeneration 615 ha Smart energy measures.
+Occupancy rate 95% (¥2%) Natural development and regeneration 615 ha Smart energy measures.
 Waste separation and recycling in our Beau Plan Smart City.
 Sewerage treatment plant operational within the Smart City.
 Internet of Things (IoT), intelligent sensors, and cloud-based software installed to monitor and manage natural resource impacts.
 EDGE Certification for our new office building, The Strand.
 Started the construction of a 1.6 MW photovoltaic solar farm to supply renewable energy power to the Smart City.
 Established a dedicated Sustainability Committee in 2023 to drive accountability and track performance against environmental goals and targets.
-Social and relationship Our business model depends on maintaining quality relationships with key stakeholders, including Government, tenants, project developers, financiers, neighbouring communities, and the media.
-Dedicated teams for effective relationship management with relevant stakeholders.
-Beau Plan Smart City designed and developed to support local job creation opportunities.
-Focus on quality tenant relationships and maintaining customer satisfaction.
-New software implemented for improved customer support and experience (Ada).
-Employee turnover rate 8% (2022: 7%) Payment in taxes (Mauritius) MUR 10.2 million Visitors to L'Aventure du Sucre 92,357 people Participating in events and festivals 11,747 people

-1 Data as at 31 December 2023.
 2 Calculation methodology was updated in 2021.